Learn to buy and sell antiques and collectibles

 As an example, this newsletter you are reading right is a direct result of me trying to figure out how to sell my collector strategies manual that explains how to buy antiques and collectibles.

-I originally sold the package in a printed version for $229.
 I was looking for a cost effective way to sell the package because ads in antiques magazines weren't working well.
 Neither were ads on eBay.

 I did a video on how to sell antiques and collectibles on eBay.
 The idea was to sell the video and wrap a sales letter for my package around it.